 It is possible to sit exams outside of your enrolment period, it just means you will no longer have access to the course materials on PropaGate.
-You can also extend your online support period for an additional 6 months for a fee of £50.
+However, it is possible to extend your online support period should you wish to retain access until you have completed the exams.